moonshine-software/doc/en/security/authentication.md

 <a name="configuration"></a>
 ## Configuration

-The main authentication settings are located in the configuration file `config/moonshine.php` in the `auth` section:
+The main authentication settings are located in the configuration file `config/moonshine.php` in the `auth` section.

 ```php
 'auth' => [